Key information

 If you're new to the application process, read our guide on applying for an undergraduate course.

-Take a look at BA (Hons) International Development with Sociology with Foundation Year
+To start BA (Hons) International Development with Sociology with Foundation Year in 2025, apply through UCAS.
+You'll need:

 Applying from outside the UK